Kjmanion/blogSite/_posts/2018-06-26-Select-by-Location-.md

 # Continuing with ArcPy

-This is a continuation of my revelatory (to myself) ability to automate map production with the mapping module of ArcPy.
+This is a continuation of automating map production with ArcPy post.
 These are all basic functions in ArcMap, but one must start with the basics!
 This will be a post based on a problem that can be solved using ArcMap, but can be automated much quicker with ArcPy.
-A Select By Location is as basic as they come, but getting to automate it (for a problem that doesn't exist) still felt good.
+A Select By Location is as basic as they come, but getting to automate it still felt good.

 ## The Problem

 I have a point layer of all child care facilities in the county.
 I want to make a map of each one in a layout I have created before hand.
-However, I also want to know which type of zoning each resides in first.
-(As I said before, this doesn't really solve a problem, but it does let us use a select by location query.)
-My solution, will be to iterate through each point, do a select by location of the zoning polygon layer to select the zone where that point resides, and then print a map with that data on it.
-Essentially, here is the code:
+I also want to know which type of zoning each reside in.
+My solution will be to iterate through each point, do a select by location of the zoning polygon layer to select the zone where that point resides, and then print a map with that data on it.
+Here is the code:

 ```python
 POI = arcpy.MakeFeatureLayer_management("C:\\Users\\Kevin\\Desktop\\StateProjects\\arcgisProFiles\\AA_POI.shp", "POI",  "\"CATEGORY\" LIKE '%CHILD%'")